Mexican Art at WestConn/Arte Mexicano en WestConn

 A January Term intern at the WCSU Archives (Benjamin Stevens) had done preliminary research on Hofmann-Ysenbourg but there was still much we did not know.
 Most importantly, we did not know how Hofmann-Ysenbourg art was regarded now by the contemporary art community in Mexico, and we also did not know what he looked like.
 Thanks to Pilar, we now know the answer to both these questions.
 We even discovered that Hofmann-Ysenbourg authored a book published in Mexico; unfortunately, the one library listed as holding it can't find it.

-Along the way, Pilar encountered unresponsive curators, librarians and museum staff who either were over extended or hindered by pandemic restrictions.
+Along the way, Pilar encountered curators, librarians and museum staff who either were over extended or hindered by pandemic restrictions.
 But we did find more information, like the recently produced short video linked to here.
 Pilar even employed her nephew, Raul Christian Ramirez Lopez, a student in Mexico City, to be her eyes on the ground.
 For his and Pilar's family’s assistance, we are very grateful.

 Also along the way, it became apparent that the serendipity that had brought Hofmann-Ysenbourg to us had also brought other pieces of Mexican Art worth highlighting.
 So, we opened the umbrella to include pieces that were created by a U.S. artist (Donald Moss) for the 1968 Mexico City Summer Olympics, and three other works (2 of which from Dr. Al Stewart’s collection).